chef-boneyard/xml/README.md

 ```

 ### ruby
 Installs the nokogiri gem into Chef's Ruby environment so it can be used in recipes.
+If nokogiri is being installed using the system's libxml package your distro must include version 2.6.21 or later.
+Due to this Debian 7 or earlier / Ubuntu 12.04 or earlier will not work with the system library attribute enabled.

 ## License & Authors
 **Author:** Cookbook Engineering Team ([cookbooks@chef.io](mailto:cookbooks@chef.io))